curlyLasagna/OTS-Student-Documentation/docs/collections.md

 4. Go to the webpage of the room's department
   - Consult the virtual tour if you don't know the department
-  - Just use the Towson homepage if you're still not sure What it should look like
+  - Just use the Towson homepage if you're still not sure
+  - If you're not able to log in, don't sweat it.
+As long as you have the display working, it's fine.
+What it should look like
 ![](img/Collections/COLLECTIONS_HH0316_Instructor%20Workstation.jpg)

 ### Equipment Stack
 - Located either inside the podiums or in a separate compartment.
 - Wherever there are vents for cooling.
+- Take a close up picture of the top and bottom halves of the equipment stack.

 ![](img/Collections/COLLECTIONS_LA3118_Instructor%20Workstation%20Components.jpg)